 At Mulvihill Law Firm PLLC, we have a strong track record representing clients in personal injury cases.
 We can use our skills and experience with the law to help you navigate the process of your car accidents settlement.

 In the United States, the average settlement for car accidents is $19,000.
 This figure is just an average, and your actual compensation may differ significantly.
 Several factors affect car accident injury settlement amounts in auto accident cases, and every settlement is unique.

 It can be difficult to keep all the relevant facts of the case straight.
 That is why it’s in your best interest to hire a personal injury attorney.
 A car accident lawyer can assist you in taking the necessary steps to get the maximum possible car settlement payout.

 Compensation for injuries in accident cases is called “damages.”
 Courts divide car accident settlement payouts into several categories, depending on the kind of compensation.

 Compensation for physical injuries may include expenses for emergency medical treatment and continual treatment and rehabilitation.
 For instance, if you break your leg in a car accident, then damages may cover your immediate medical bills (e.g., ambulance, surgery, the hospital stay) as well as recurring medical costs (e.g., rehabilitation, prescriptions, personal care).

 Compensation may also include reimbursement for sustained property damage.
 In the case of a car accident, property damages may include:

 - Repair costs

-- Fair market value of car if totaled
+- The fair market value of the car if totaled

 - Rental car costs